Towards control of opinion diversity by introducing zealots into a polarised social group: Control of Opinion Diversity

-\subsection{Backfire effect}
+\subsection{Backfire Effect}

-Numerous studies suggest that sharing opposing views with certain users might actually entrench them even deeper in their beliefs.
+Numerous studies suggest that presenting certain users with opposing views might actually entrench them even deeper in their beliefs.
 This is known as the backfire effect.
-To account for it here we study the scenario where in reaction to 1-zealots being created (either by addition or conversion), some of the non-zealous users will \emph{radicalise} and become 0-zealots.
+To account for it we study the scenario where in reaction to 1-zealots being created (either by addition or conversion), some of the non-zealous users will \emph{radicalise} and become 0-zealots.
 Formally, we set that for each increment of $z_1$, a quantity $\alpha<1$ of non-zealous users become 0-zealots.
 The opinion at equilibrium is now given by